FixBD/Educare/readme.txt

 Most things of Educare fairly straight-forward, but we've included an in-depth guide in the plugin download.
 It's a file called `readme.md` in the plugin folder.

 You can also [view the readme](https://github.com/FixBD/Educare/blob/FixBD/README.md) online.

+### Is there YouTube video tutorial?

+Currently there is no video tutorial of Educare on YouTube.
+However, video tutorials will be added very soon.

+But there is nothing to despair about.
+Because, Educare has a feature called (Smart Guidelines).
+In this feature, the necessary details of each topic and what to do, how it works, how to use it all have been discussed.
+So, through this feature you will learn to use Educare easily.

 ### Minimum PHP requirements.